TommasoAmici/http-segmentation/README.md

 Accepts a POST request with a an image in the body of the request.

-It will then perform segmentation on the image, upload the segmented images to S3 and return a JSON response with the URLs of the uploaded images.
+It will then perform segmentation on the image, upload the segmented images to S3 and return a JSON response with the URLs of the uploaded images, including the original.

 ```sh
 curl -X POST --data-binary @./.github/readme/test.png http://localhost:8000/segment